lpeng003/rshell/README.md

 1. ls cannot handle one or multiple file arguments

 2. Command "cd" fails, returns "execvp: no such file or directory"

+3. ls may have incorrect spacing when running certain commands